 • USC cumulative GPA of 3.0 or higher

-The application process for Summer 2013 is now over.
-For an application for the waitlist, or for additional information, please contact Judy Haw at firstname.lastname@example.org .
+The application for Summer 2015 is due November 21, 2014.
+For an application, or for additional information, please contact Judy Haw at firstname.lastname@example.org .

 2015 Anticipated Program Costs

 For the 2014 Program Syllabus (2015 syllabus should be similiar)

 - Hunterian Museum, London

 - Museum of the History of Science, Oxford

 - Blenheim Palace

 For further information on this course and to apply, contact: Judy Haw: email@example.com, the Pre-Health Office at firstname.lastname@example.org, or Dr. Erin Quinn at email@example.com